backstage/backstage/.changeset/silent-peas-fly.md

 '@backstage/backend-app-api': patch
 ---

-Moved the options of the config service out to the factory itself, where it belongs
+Moved the options of the `config` and `rootHttpRouter` services out to the factories themselves, where they belong